zaoyang/30-days-of-vue/day-26/day-26.cq.md

 As mentioned in the last article, we'll be using the [Jest](https://jestjs.io/) testing framework.
 One of the main advantages behind using Jest is its zero configuration set-up.
 The [Getting Started](https://jestjs.io/docs/en/getting-started) guide in the Jest documentation shows us that we simply need to install the Jest package, create a `.test.js` or `.spec.js` file, and add a test script to the `package.json` file.

-However, if we've selected the Jest suite as a dependancy we want in a Vue CLI scaffolded project - __this set-up would already be prepared for us__.
+However, if we select the Jest suite as a dependancy we want in a Vue CLI scaffolded project - __this set-up would already be prepared for us__.
 We'll work within the test files of a project created with the Vue CLI that has the Jest testing suite installed.

 ## Simplified TodoMVC